yiisoft/yii-cycle/docs/en/reading-schema.md

 ## Schema cache

-Reading and writing a schema from and to cache happens in `SimpleCacheSchemaProvider`.
+Reading and writing a schema from and to cache happens in `Cycle\Schema\Provider\SimpleCacheSchemaProvider`.

 Place it to the beginning of providers list to make the process of obtaining a schema significantly faster.

 ## File-based schema

 If you want to avoid annotations, you can describe a schema in a PHP file.
-Use `FromFilesSchemaProvider` to load a schema:
+Use `Cycle\Schema\Provider\FromFilesSchemaProvider` to load a schema:

 ```php
 # config/common.php